Available Now

 Our new Facebook Group, the Herzog German Shepherd Community was designed with the sole intention of giving you an inside look at what our breeding program is all about.
 There, you’ll be able to interact with our current pup owners, ask questions and learn more about our processes.
 Join today!

-Each of these currently available pups go for $3400 and come with the following:
+Each of these currently available pups come with the following:

 AKC Registration